pyrsia/pyrsia/docs/setup_on_macosx.md

 If you do not find this line right away try running `grep 44001`

 ### Start Node B
-In a new terminal start node B, http listen on 7788 p2p listen on 44002 and connect to peer nodeA
+In a new terminal start node B, http listen on 7889, p2p listen on 44002 and connect to peer node A on port 44001
 ```
 cd nodeB
 DEV_MODE=on RUST_LOG="pyrsia=debug,info"  ./pyrsia_node -H 0.0.0.0 -p 7889 -L /ip4/0.0.0.0/tcp/44002 --peer /ip4/127.0.0.1/tcp/44001
 ```

-If everything goes well, you will see a line similar to the following in the logs on the terminal(The IP address could be different than in the sample below)
+If everything goes well, you will see a line similar to the following in the logs on the terminal.
+(The IP address could be different than in the sample below)
 ```
 # DEBUG libp2p_swarm          > Connection established: PeerId("12D3KooWKzta9MMwnhA87ZKRy9PhN44X8N7twmgRhsgx1c1ZG3ex") Dialer { address: "/ip4/127.0.0.1/tcp/44001", role_override: Dialer }; Total (peer): 1.
 Total non-banned (peer): 1
 # and in nodeA output something like: